vamsipriyalakku6/College_Management_System_ConsoleBased/README.md

 This is a simple **College Management System** implemented in Python using **Object-Oriented Programming (OOP)**.
 It allows users to manage colleges, teachers, and students, with OTP verification for email authentication.

----

-## 📌 Features

-- ✅ Create a new college with a unique ID
-- ✅ Add teachers with subject details (OTP verification required)
-- ✅ Add students with branch details (OTP verification required)
-- ✅ Display teacher and student details
-- ✅ Prevent duplicate college entries

----

 ## 📂 Project Structure📜 Usage Guide
 1️⃣ Run the program.